 Storage

 Store cookies in an airtight container at room temperature for up to 5 days, unglazed.
 I suggest adding the icing when ready to eat.
-This cookies will get hard in the fridge, but the icing shouldn't be kept at room temperature since it contains dairy.
+These cookies will get hard in the fridge, but the icing shouldn't be kept at room temperature since it contains dairy.

 You can freeze these cookies, again unglazed, but they do taste best fresh.
 Be sure to freeze in a freezer-safe container.